writethedocs/www/docs/conf/na/2015/news/videos-forum-eu-cfp.md

 ## Meetups

-We hope you continue to build the community and keep in touch with other documentarians in your hometown.
+We hope you continue to build the community and keep in touch with other documentarians in your home town.
 In this spirit, we have a number of meetups in cities across the country.
 If you don't see your city listed, consider starting a meetup!

 Keep us posted if you start one (or encounter a new one) so that we can spread the word.